laberning/openrowingmonitor/docs/rower_settings.md

 ## Why we need rower specific settings

 No rowing machine is the same, and some physical construction parameters are important for the Rowing Monitor to be known to be able to understand your rowing stroke.
-By far, the easiest way is to select your rower profile from `config/rowerProfiles.js` and put its name in `config.js` (i.e. `rowerSettings: rowerProfiles.WRX700`).
-The rowers mentioned there are maintained by us for OpenRowingMonitor and are structurally tested with changes typically automatically implemented.
+By far, the easiest way to configure your rower is to select your rower profile from `config/rowerProfiles.js` and put its name in `config.js` (i.e. `rowerSettings: rowerProfiles.WRX700`).
+The rowers mentioned there are maintained by us for OpenRowingMonitor and we also structurally test these machines with changes in settings.
+For you as a user, this has the benefit that updates in our software are automatically implemented.
+So if you make a rower profile for your machine, please send the profile and some raw data (explained below) to us as well so we can maintain it for you.

 If you want something special, or if your rower isn't in there, this guide will help you set it up.
 Please note that determining these settings is quite labor-intensive, and typically some hard rowing is involved.
 If you find suitable settings for a new type of rower, please send in the data and settings, so we can add it to OpenRowingMonitor and make other users happy as well.